SergeyStaroletov/TestingDVBT2/README.md

 Original player code forked from <a href="https://github.com/KDE/kaffeine">Kaffeine KDE project</a>

-Integrates qt plot widget, map from the mission planner project, and rtl-sdr.
+Integrates Qt plot widget, GIS map from the Mission Planner project, and RTL-SDR.
 See <a href = "src/dvbtest">src/dvbtest</a>

 It uses Kaffeine classes to work with transponders and a DVB card (tested only with Astrometa/Sony).

-It can scan spectrum, draw a map with points and visualize constellations.
+It can constantly show signal strench/quality, scan spectrum, draw a map with points and visualize constellations.

-Currently source state is to work only in a demo mode.
+!!Currently source state works only in a demo mode!!

 Presented at TELFOR 2021.